rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  liquidity provider for payments.

-We see the same pattern with fiat, except with fiat the sovereign has the power of seigniorage;
+We see the same pattern with fiat, except with fiat each sovereign has the power of seigniorage;
  they can print as much money (liquidity) as they desire.
-Sovereign fiat currencies compete with each other, all trying their best to be the strongest fiat -- print too much and you hyperinflate, but print too little and you'll have no seigniorage (you'll have to get a real job).
+Sovereign fiat currencies compete with each other, all trying their best to be the strongest fiat -- print too much and you hyperinflate, but print too little and you'll have no seigniorage.
 Under a Bitcoin standard, no one has the power of seigniorage.
-The fixed supply of Bitcoin and the ending of seigniorage is the entire value proposition of Bitcoin.
+The fixed supply of Bitcoin and the end of seigniorage is the entire value proposition of Bitcoin.